-II.5 RAP Budget
+11.5 RAP Budget

-The total budget for resettlement compensation is 22,312,915.30 including a 15 per cent disturbance allowance.
-In addition administration cost of 15 per cent for the RAP implementation, monitoring and evaluation has been considered.
+The total budget for resettlement compensation is Ksh.
+31,488,799.62 including a 15 per cent disturbance allowance.
+In addition, administration cost 15 percent for the RAP implementation and monitoring and evaluation has been considered.

-PAHs will be paid their resettlement and compensation entitlements and receiving assistance prior to the project works being carried out in the affected project sites and no exceptions will be allowed.
+PAHs will be paid their resettlement and compensation entitlements and receive any assistance prior to the project works being carried out in the affected project sites with no exceptions allowed.
 The source of funding for the RAP is counterpart funding from the NYEWASCO.
 A final report and a resettlement completion audit have been considered as pertinent elements of the RAP implementation end time.